igorshevach/nginx-vod-module/README.md

 * location - the location specified in the nginx conf
 * fileuri - a URI to the mp4 file:
   * local mode - the full file path is determined according to the root / alias nginx.conf directives
-  * mapped mode - the full file path is determined according to the response from the upstream
+  * mapped mode - the full file path is determined according to the JSON received from the upstream / local file
   * remote mode - the mp4 file is read from upstream in chunks
   * Note: in mapped & remote modes, the URL of the upstream request is `http://<upstream>/<location>/<fileuri>?<extraargs>` (extraargs is determined by the vod_upstream_extra_args parameter)